 Progress in the retinal stem cell field is hampered by a lack of cell based reporter tools to monitor development.
-Towards this goal we are developing gene-editing tools to tag fluorescent reporters to genes that are expressed int eh retina.
-Such tools will allow us to monitor the presence / absence of photoreceptor and ganglion cells which will in turn facilitate studies of eye development and disease.
+Towards this goal we are developing gene-editing tools to tag fluorescent reporters to genes that are expressed in the retina.
+These tools will allow us to monitor the presence / absence of photoreceptor and ganglion cells which will in turn facilitate studies of eye development and disease.

 Small molecule drug screening: